Nabil-24-stack/Coterate-2nd/coterate-prd-update.md

 - **Canvas**: Main workspace component with zooming/panning capabilities
 - **Sidebar**: Navigation and page management
 - **Toolbar**: Top navigation and actions
-- **FigmaDesignRenderer**: Component for rendering native Figma designs on the canvas
+- **FigmaDesignRenderer**: Component for rendering HTML/CSS versions of Figma designs on the canvas
+- **HTMLDesignRenderer**: Component for displaying and managing HTML/CSS implementations
 - **DesignItem**: Component for containing and managing individual rendered designs
 - **IterationPanel**: Interface for triggering and managing iterations
-- **CodePreview**: Component for viewing and editing generated code
+- **CodePreview**: Component for viewing and editing generated HTML/CSS code

 ### 3.2 Backend